Thinking of buying a business?

 Do you know what type of business is right for you?

-As one of Alberta’s best known business brokerages, we have had long discussions with many buyers to help them decide what kind of business would be right for them.
+As Alberta’s most visited and best known business brokerages, we have had long discussions with many buyers to help them decide what kind of business would be right for them.

 First, we have to sort out the ‘time, talent, and treasure’ you can devote to the new business.